-Touching Hearts.
+U Touch hing Hearts.
 Changing Lives.

-SMU Master's in Counseling

-Student Name: Advisor:

-Semester/Year: Intended Support Plan Completion Date:

-Date of Advisor-Student Meeting: Reviewed by Program Director on (date):

-Plan accepted (date): PD should review before the plan is presented to the student

-Plan appealed (date):

-SMU M.S. in COUNSELING PROGRAM STUDENT SUPPORT & SUCCESS PLAN
+SMU Master's in Counseling Student Name: Advisor: Semester/Year: Intended Support Plan Completion Date: Date of Advisor-Student Meeting: Reviewed by Program Director on (date): Plan accepted (date): PD should review before the plan is presented to the student Plan appealed (date): COUNSELING PROGRAM JPPORT & SUCCESS PLAN

 The Student Support and Success Plan (SSSP, or "Support Plan" for short) is designed to support student progress in the SMU Counseling program, and ensure a student's mastery of the Counseling program's Student Learning Objectives, as well as CACREP competency standards.
 Students are routinely evaluated through academic grades, observed academic skills, clinical knowledge and skills, and professional dispositions in courses and across the program of study.
-Students and advisors should be aware that criteria exist for the successful completion of the Support Plan, that students have the right to appeal a Support Plan, and that procedures and consequences are in place in the event a Support Plan is refused or not fulfilled successfully.
-Students and advisors are recommended to refer to the SMU Counseling Student Handbook, the SMU Counseling Instructor Handbook and the Simmons Graduate Handbook for additional details regarding student progress reporting and the Student Support and Success Plan.
+Students and advisors should be aware that criteria exist for the successful completion of the Support Plan, that students have the right to appeal a Support Plan, and that procedures and advisors are recommended to refer to the SMU Counseling Student Handbook, the SMU Counseling Instructor Handbook and the Simmons Graduate Handbook for additional details regarding student progress reporting and the Student Support and Success Plan.